Nicolas Bouliane

 Decision makers favouring shiny things over proven solutions

 But the boring details are important too.
-Sweating the small stuff shows that you care, and people notice.
+Sweating the small stuff shows that you care, and it makes people feel noticed.

 Grateful tweet